-Cats were domesticated in Egypt 5,700 years ago, according to recent study
+Cats were domesticated in Egypt 5,700 years ago, according to 2014 study

 Cats are traditionally believed to have been domesticated in Egypt during the Middle Kingdom (c.
 1950 B.C.E.).
 Famously devoted to these furry creatures—calling them miw onomatopoetically—the Egyptians mummified deceased cats and depicted them in paintings and sculptures.
 Cats were associated with a number of Egyptian deities, including Bastet, the goddess of fertility and protector of women in childbirth.